Simulacra and Simulation: Analogies

 A specific analogy that Baudrillard uses is a fable derived from "On Exactitude in Science" by Jorge Luis Borges.
 In it, a great Empire created a map that was so detailed it was as large as the Empire itself.
 The actual map was expanded and destroyed as the Empire itself conquered or lost territory.
 When the Empire crumbled, all that was left was the map.
 In Baudrillard's rendition, it is conversely the map that people live in, the simulation of reality where the people of the Empire spend their lives ensuring their place in the representation is properly circumscribed and detailed by the map-makers; conversely, it is reality that is crumbling away from disuse.

 When Baudrillard refers to the "precession of simulacra" in Simulacra and Simulation, he is referring to the way simulacra have come to precede the real in the sense mentioned above, rather than to any succession of historical phases of the image.
-Referring to "On Exactitude in Science", he argued that just as for contemporary society the simulated copy had superseded the original object, so, too, the map had come to precede the geographic territory (c.f.
-Map–territory relation), e.g. the first Gulf War (which Baudrillard later used as an object demonstration): the image of war preceded real war.
-War comes not when it is made by sovereign against sovereign (not when killing for attritive and strategic neutralisation purposes is authorised; nor even, properly spoken, when shots are fired); rather, war comes when society is generally convinced that it is coming.
+Referring to "On Exactitude in Science", he argued that just as for contemporary society the simulated copy had superseded the original object, so, too, the map had come to precede the geographic territory (cf. Map–territory relation), e.g. the first Gulf War (which Baudrillard later used as an object demonstration in The Gulf War Did Not Take Place): the image of war preceded real war.
+War comes not when it is made by sovereign against sovereign, not when killing for attritive and strategic neutralisation purposes is authorised; nor even, properly spoken, when shots are fired; rather, war comes when society is generally convinced that it is coming.

 Reception

+Academia and pop culture

+The work has sparked interest in academia, with many researchers building upon the concept laid down by Baudrillard.

+Many have applied Baudrillard terminology to the study of modern and contemporary works of fiction.